BoidCMS/boidcms.github.io/README.md

 # What is it
-BoidCMS is a free and open-source flat file CMS for building simple websites and blogs in seconds, developed using PHP and uses JSON as a database.
+[BoidCMS](https://boidcms.github.io) is a flat file CMS, which means it uses a JSON file as a database.
 It's installed without configuring or installing any relational database like MySQL.
 You only need a web server with PHP support and voilà.

+## Origin
+This project is a fork of [WonderCMS](https://www.wondercms.com).

 ## Requirements
  - PHP 8 or greater